vdaas/vald/docs/contributing/coding-style.md

 - Difficult to create error of dependent object (when we will write error test case)
 - Difficult to initialize
   - e. g.
 Random number and time, file IO initialization, environment dependent, or etc.
-- Test result may change in runtime
+- Test result may change in each runtime
-  - Cases where the implementation and test code are not changed but the test result changes
-  - System call inside implementation
+  - e. g.
+Only test result may change in each runtime, System call inside implementation, or etc.

 #### Risk